China's Toy Market

 IV.
 Import and Trade Regulations

-National standards are classified into mandatory and recommended standards, represented respectively by standard codes GB and GB/T. For the industry standards, there are likewise mandatory standards and recommended standards, and the toy industry is deemed a light industry and represented by the standard codes QB and QB/T respectively.
-Local standards are mandatory standards within their respective administrative regions, while enterprise standards are applicable to the respective enterprises.
-For details of the standards, reference can be made to www.standardcn.com and the website of the Standardisation Administration of China (SAC).
+National standards are classified into mandatory and recommended standards, represented respectively by standard codes GB and GB/T. For industry standards, there are likewise mandatory standards and recommended standards, with the toy industry deemed a light industry and represented by the standard codes QB and QB/T respectively.
+Local standards are mandatory within their respective administrative regions, while enterprise standards are applicable to the respective enterprises.
+For details of the standards, see www.standardcn.com and the Standardisation Administration of China (SAC) website.